aheze/Setting/README.md

 ### Notes

-- If multiple components have the same title, use the `id` parameter to distinguish identity.
+- If multiple components have the same title, use the `id` parameter to make sure everything gets rendered correctly.

 ```swift
 SettingText(id: "Announcement 1", title: "Hello!")